Finishing Your Door

 If you want to stain your door, you may wish to do a light sanding with 150 grit, followed by 220 grit sandpaper to remove any scratches.
 Surface scratches will often absorb more stain, resulting in an uneven color.

 Staining your screen door only changes the color of the wood and does not seal your door from the elements.
-All stained/unpainted screen doors must be sealed with at least several light coats of Spar varnish.
+All stained/unpainted screen doors must be sealed with several coats of Spar varnish.
 This will fill all of the tiny pores in the wood to block out moisture.
-It also contains UV blockers that offer fade resistance and limits damage from exposure to sunlight.
+It also contains UV blockers that offer fade resistance and limit damage from exposure to sunlight.
 You can find Spar varnish at your local home improvement store.
 Remove any decorative panels to ensure even coverage of all surfaces, reinstalling them afterward.

 Varnishing